-- The legal framework should at a minimum set out the eligible people, nature and level of benefits, eligibility criteria - Social assistance legislation should also specify funding arrangements and the lead policy and implementing institutions of a programme. - The legislative framework for social assistance should fit within the country's broader social protection framework. - Social assistance legislation is often quite specific as to the personal attributes of those who are meant to qualify for social assistance.
-In some cases, it contains clear definitions and specifically enumerates the conditions set for access to each and every benefit.
-In others, the law stipulates that benefits should be universally available to all persons falling within a particular category. - In most cases, the social assistance framework law will make provisions for the specific benefit types (including for when new benefit types are to be introduced) and leave the detailed provisions to regulations. - Social assistance benefits can be in cash or in kind; national legal systems often acknowledge the importance of various forms of non-monetary benefits as tools in poverty alleviation and the need to link social assistance benefits to each other and other programmes (ex: income generation programmes). - Setting up a social assistance framework should involve consultation with all stakeholders: labour, business, government and civil society. - Social assistance needs to be informed by research and analysis.
-Furthermore, the dynamic nature of societal changes and the ongoing impact of existing programmes demand that review and adjustment of the social assistance system be carried out regularly; - This should not be only a technical matter but a participatory process involving a broad number of stakeholders including government, parliament, social dialogue organisations and representatives of people concerned; it may result in changes in legal frameworks.
+- The legal framework should at a minimum set out the eligible people, nature and level of benefits, and eligibility criteria. - Social assistance legislation should also specify funding arrangements and the lead policy and implementing institutions of a programme. - The legislative framework for social assistance should fit within the country's broader social protection framework - Social assistance legislation is often quite specific as to the personal attributes of those who are meant to qualify for social assistance.
+In some cases, it contains clear definitions and specifically enumerates the conditions set for access to each benefit.
+In others, the law stipulates that benefits should be universally available to all persons falling within a particular category. - In most cases, the social assistance framework law will make provisions for the specific benefit types (including for when new benefit types are to be introduced) and leave the detailed provisions to regulations. - Social assistance benefits can be in cash or in kind.
+National legal systems often acknowledge the importance of various forms of non-monetary benefits as tools in poverty alleviation and the need to link social assistance benefits to each other and other programmes (ex: income generation programmes). - Setting up a social assistance framework should involve consultation with all stakeholders: labour, business, government and civil society including OPDs. - Social assistance needs to be informed by research and analysis.
+Furthermore, the dynamic nature of societal changes and the ongoing impact of existing programmes demand that review and adjustment of the social assistance system be carried out regularly.
+Disaggregated analyses and focused research should be used to explore the experience of and issues of concern for people with disability, older persons, ethnic minorities, women and girls, and other marginalised groups. - This should not be only a technical matter but a participatory process involving a broad number of stakeholders including government, parliament, social dialogue organisations and representatives of the people concerned; it may result in changes in legal frameworks.